 Dana O’Driscoll spent most of her childhood in the wooded hills of the Laurel Highlands region of Pennsylvania, making mud pies, building brush cabins, and eating berries.
 Thankfully, little has changed, and she can still be found searching out tasty mushrooms, gathering herbs, and playing her panflute for the trees.
 Dana enjoys various kinds of wildcrafting, earth skills, and natural arts and is often covered with paint, dirt, or both.
 She is a certified permaculture designer and is working towards a more resilient, self-sufficient lifestyle through beekeeping, perennial agriculture, animal husbandry, food preservation, herbalism, and natural building.
 She also serves as a community organizer to promote ethical wild food foraging, food security, and community empowerment using permaculture methods.

-Dana has published Sacred Actions: Living the Wheel of the Year through Earth-Centered Sustainable Practices with Red Feather 2021, as well as the Tarot of Trees and Plant Spirit Oracle.
+Dana has published Sacred Actions: Living the Wheel of the Year through Earth-Centered Sustainable Practices with Red Feather 2021, as well as the Tarot of Trees, Plant Spirit Oracle, and TreeLore Oracle.
 She is an Ollave Adept and currently serves as the Grand Archdruid of the Ancient Order of Druids in America.
-Through AODA, she edits Trilithon: The Journal of the Ancient Order of Druids in America and the Druid’s Book of Songs, Ceremonies, and Prayers.
+Through AODA, she has served as an editor for Trilithon: The Journal of the Ancient Order of Druids in America and the Druid’s Book of Songs, Ceremonies, and Prayers book series.

 Druid Path: Druidry and Nature Spirituality